Pogo pin: Connector arrangement

 When pogo pins are used in a connector, they are usually arranged in a dense array, connecting many individual nodes of two electrical circuits.
-They are commonly found in automatic test equipment in the form of a bed of nails, where they facilitate the rapid, reliable connection of the devices under test (DUTs).
+They are commonly found in automatic test equipment like bed of nails testers, where they facilitate the rapid, reliable connection of the devices under test (DUTs).
 In one extremely high-density configuration, the array takes the form of a ring containing hundreds or thousands of individual pogo pins; this device is sometimes referred to as a pogo tower.

 They can also be used for more permanent connections, for example, in the Cray-2 supercomputer.

 When used in the highest-performance applications, pogo pins must be very carefully designed to allow not only high reliability across many mating/unmating cycles but also high-fidelity transmission of the electrical signals.
 The pins themselves must be hard, yet plated with a substance (such as gold) that provides for reliable contact.
 Within the body of the pin, the plunger must make good electrical contact with the body lest the higher-resistance spring carry the signal (along with the undesirable inductance that the spring represents).
 The design of pogo pins to be used in matched-impedance circuits is especially challenging; to maintain the correct characteristic impedance, the pins are sometimes arranged with one signal-carrying pin surrounded by four, five, or six grounded pins.